-In 1996, the New York Public Service Commission (PSC) deregulated telecom services in NY, promising that increased competition would bring down prices for cable, internet and phone service and improve service, including bringing high speed internet to all New Yorkers.
-Instead, 20 years later, New Yorkers are paying too much and getting too little while a digital divide based on access to information grows and good-paying jobs are lost.
-The PSC has started a proceeding to evaluate the state of telecommunications in New York State by issuing a report by its staff (report is called Staff Assessment and can be accessed here).
+In 1996, the New York Public Service Commission (PSC) deregulated telecom services in NY, promising that increased competition would bring down prices for cable, internet, and phone service and improve service, including bringing high-speed internet to all New Yorkers.
+Instead, 20 years later, New Yorkers are paying too much and getting too little while a digital divide based on access to information grows, and good-paying jobs are lost.
+The PSC has started a proceeding to evaluate the state of telecommunications in New York State by issuing a report by its staff (the report is called Staff Assessment and can be accessed here).
 They have set up public hearings throughout New York State in July and August 2015 (See Update in Oct 2015 here)

 The New York City hearing Wednesday 15 July 2015 (See AKNA Testimony)

-Common Cause/NY urged anyone concerned with the state of telecommunications (internet, cable and phone) to testify.
-A robust turn-out by members of the public and the tech community will get the PSC smart to the real state of telecommunications in New York.
+Common Cause/NY urged anyone concerned with the state of telecommunications (internet, cable, and phone) to testify.
+A robust turn-out by public and tech community members will get the PSC smart to the real state of telecommunications in New York.
 If Verizon lies to us, why not to the PSC?